alsuren/mijia-homie/docs/presentation/slides.md

   - Just the async version of Iter, but with less syntax support.

-  - Not something that I use much in web-land.
+  - Not something that David uses much in web-land.

 - Unbounded Channels